flynn/flynn/source/docs/index.html.md

 ## What is Flynn?

-Flynn has been marketed as an open source Heroku-like Platform as a Service (PaaS), however the real answer is more subtle.

 Flynn is two things:

 1. a "distribution" of components that out-of-the-box gives companies a reasonable starting point for an internal "platform" for running their applications and services,